Teycir/TrustCircle/Readme.md

-# TrustCircle Lite Web — Full Build Specification
+# TrustCircle

-A web-based, privacy-first, single-approver secure data sharing app built with Next.js and deployed on Vercel.
-All encryption happens client-side in the browser.
+🔐 A web-based, privacy-first secure data sharing app with time and location-based unlocking.
+Built with Next.js, all encryption happens client-side in the browser.

+**Current Version:** 2.3.0

 ---

-## 1) Concept
+## Overview

-TrustCircle Lite lets you lock files so that exactly one named approver can unlock them under specific environmental conditions like date/time and location.
-It is designed to feel like a physical safe: you need to be at the right time/place and hold the right private key.
+TrustCircle lets you lock files so that exactly one designated approver can unlock them under specific conditions like date/time and location.
+It's designed to feel like a physical safe: you need to be at the right time/place and hold the right private key.

 Core objectives:
 - Single approver: a single designated person has the authority to unlock.